FRENSIE/FRENSIE/tools/data/README.md

 ## Data Setup Process ##
+NOTE: The frensie bin directory must be added to PATH and the frensie python lib directory must be added to PYTHONPATH for the following commands to work.

 1.)
 Run `process_xsdir.py -o --xsdir=xsdir --log_file=process_xsdir_log.txt` in the directory that contains the xsdir file of interest.
 This will create a file called database.xml.
 2.)
 Copy the scripts/endl_downloader.py script to the directory that contains